bradclawsie/easysecurity/README.md

 directly, which for me means using hex encoding as a serialization format.

 This module is not for cryptography experts.
 This module is not for people who want to tune parameters.
-This module is for people for whom AES-CBC is a "good enough" cipher, for whom v4 UUIDs are a "good enough" random value, and for whom sha256 is a "good enough" hash.
+This module is for people for whom AES-GCM is a "good enough" cipher, for whom v4 UUIDs are a "good enough" random value, and for whom sha256 is a "good enough" hash.